 Summer is the perfect time to get your child to spend time working on their reading skills.
-When the hot summer days roll in snuggling up by the air conditioner or user a shady tree to read a good book makes for a great escape.
+When the hot summer days roll in snuggling up by the air conditioner or using a shady tree to read a good book makes for a great escape.
 Getting children to slow down and pick up a book can be a challenge.
 These tips will help you get your kids to read more this summer.

 Tips to Help Get Your Kids To Read This Summer